slatedocs/slate/source/includes/_api.md

 Returns the number of reports submitted by the specified reporter `reporter`.

+#### getNumRemoved(branch, reportPeriod[, callback])

+Returns the number of events that no longer need to be reported on from the specified reporting period `reportPeriod`.
+This can be caused by an event being resolved early successfully as an example.

 #### getNumRequired(branch, reportPeriod[, callback])

 Returns the number of events that will be required to be reported on given a specified `reportPeriod`.

+#### getNumRoundTwo(branch, reportPeriod[, callback])

+Returns the number of round 2 events in the specified reporting period `reportPeriod`.

+#### getLesserReportNum(branch, reportPeriod, eventId[, callback])

+Returns the number of reports an specified event `eventId` should have.

 #### getPeriodDormantRep(branch, reportPeriod, reporter[, callback])

-Returns the amount of dormant REP for a sepcified reporter `reporter` and report period `reportPeriod`.
+Returns the amount of dormant REP for a specified reporter `reporter` and report period `reportPeriod`.

 #### getPeriodRepWeight(branch, reportPeriod, reporter[, callback])

 Returns the rep weight value for the specified reporter `reporter` in a specified report period `reportPeriod`.

+#### getWeightOfReport(reportPeriod, eventId, report[, callback])

+Returns the amount of reports an event `eventId` has for a specified report value `report`.
+In the case of a backstop then this will return the amount of REP that has reported on the report value `report`.

 ```javascript
 // trades contract